 How to Stop Ferret Biting

 Most ferrets are loving, playful, social animals.
-As with any pet, however, there are a few who seam to be biters.
+As with any pet, however, there are a few who seem to be biters.
 There is hope for the biter, however.
 Most aggressive ferrets can be turned into gentle pets if given the correct amount of training and patience.

 Ferrets can bite for many reasons–most are not due to aggressiveness.
 Before you address how to stop ferret biting, you need to identify the reason why your ferret is biting.